rollup/d3-jsnext/README.md

-# modular-d3
+# d3-jsnext

 **[Slides from the Hacks/Hackers NYC talk are here.](https://docs.google.com/presentation/d/1c1ufewQA4RtcQiV1vz1tZGDeA-7yHsrzoxOQiFcBLhY/edit#slide=id.p) (They may not make a great deal of sense without context.)**

 Hello!
 This project is *in no way* ready for public consumption yet - I don't yet even know if it will be possible.
 I'm just storing it here.

-But here's what it's going to be: a suite of micro functions with all of D3's functionality, generated with esprima.
+But here's what it's going to be: a modular ES6 version of D3, suitable for use with a futuristic module bundler like [rollup](https://github.com/rollup/rollup).

 ## Why?